A1exxander/KVM-Spoofing/README.md

 Bochs Pseudo inside of /roms/ipxe/src/drivers/net/pnic.c

 Modify these to legitimate vendors, for example QEMUHARDDISK could be changed to something such like " Toshiba MQ01ABD " - It is unlikely that some system will actually check this on a deeper level, but try to use a disk model that comes in same size as your virtual disk.
-The truth is that most applications will simply check if Harddisk model == QEMU
+The truth is that most applications will simply check if Harddisk model string contains QEMU.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Modifying SMBIOS ( Seabios or OVMF )**